jonfossheim/mtgsomething/README.md

 This week we are creating a web app to display Magic The Gathering (MTG) cards.

-We will be utilizing everything we have learned so far, and more to complete this project.
+We will be utilizing everything we have learned so far and more to complete this project.

 Please get familiar with the documentation for the API.